OSAP performance indicators

 News and highlights

-Georgian College is number one in graduate employment among all 22 English-language Ontario colleges for 2015-16.
-A total of 87.8 per cent of Georgian graduates found work within six months of graduation.
-This is well above the average of all Ontario colleges, which is 83.6 per cent.
+Georgian College has the highest graduate employment rate of all 24 Ontario colleges.
+A total of 87.3 per cent of Georgian graduates found work within six months of graduation.
+This is well above the average of all Ontario colleges, which is 83.0 per cent.

 For college system KPI information, visit the Colleges Ontario website.

-For more information on the employment experiences of college graduates, visit the Ministry of Training, Colleges and Universities website.
+For more information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.

 Are you a full-time student in your second semester of study or beyond?
 If so, you’re eligible to complete the Student Satisfaction and Engagement (KPI) survey which is paper-based and will be administered in class.
 You’ll be asked to provide input on your program of study, college services and the overall Georgian learning environment.
 This is your opportunity to have a voice – so make sure it counts!